 Visitors to Miami during Art Basel week will have a rare opportunity to view the celebrated work of an artist described as “the most American of American artists.”
 Stefano Campanini, Owner of Etra Fine Art comments on the gallery’s latest addition: “I am ecstatic to bring to Miami an exhibition of one of the greatest masters of 20th century.
 “The Hartley Elegies” is one of the most compelling and personal works of Robert Indiana.
 This exhibition in the past has only been seen together in two museums and now in Miami at the height of the season.”

 Alicia Restrepo and Stefano Campanini founded Etra Fine Art in 2004 after almost two decades in Soho, NY.
 The gallery has strived to bring the best artists to Miami and its international audience.
 Etra Fine Art has been the backdrop to many social events, poetry readings, theatre performances and inspiring lectures.
 More information about the gallery’s artists and exhibitions can be found at www.etrafineart.com.

-Photo: Interior Shot of Etra Fine Art in Miami’s Design District by Simon Hare PhotographyBe sure to tell them Soul Of Miami sent you!
+Photo: Interior Shot of Etra Fine Art in Miami’s Design District by Simon Hare PhotographyIf you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.